 - Jason Fillo of IT-Web Development is the show’s announcer.
 Jason holds a BS, Computer and Information Sciences, and an MS, Information Systems and Technology Management, from UD.
 As an undergraduate, Jason appeared on WVUD on a variety of programs.
 He has worked for IT since 2007.

-- Morgan Dennison began her internship in the Winter of 2015, and provides multimedia support, working with video and photography.
-She is a junior, majoring in Communications with a concentration in broadcast production, and is planning to graduate in the Spring of 2016.
+- Morgan Dennison began her internship in the Winter of 2015, and provided multimedia support, working with video and photography.
+She was a junior, majoring in Communications with a concentration in broadcast production and a graduation date set for the Spring of 2016.

 - Sarah Tompkins worked for Campus Voices in the Fall of 2014, and helped to produce content and maintain the site.
 She was a senior, double majoring in English and Mass Communications.